jonathan-odonnell/milestone-project-3/testing.md

     4. Verify that when the back button is clicked the product details section is shown and the product features section is hidden.
         - Outcome: Pass

-    5. Verify that when the update review button is clicked the form is submitted as the product details section has already been validated and the product features section contains no mandatory fields.
+    5. Verify that when the update review button is clicked, the form is submits as the product details section has already been validated and the product features section contains no mandatory fields.
         - Outcome: Pass

     6. Verify that users who are not logged in cannot access the edit product page by manually typing in it's URL and are returned to the sign in page.